helloimalemur/java_pojo_json_converter/README.md

 # java_pojo_json_converter
-create instance of message - use getters and setters convert to/from json using instance of ToJSON
+create instance of message - use getters and setters to convert to/from json using instance of ToJSON